Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Add WordPress Widgets in Accessibility Mode

-You may not be aware that WordPress has an accessibility mode for adding widgets.
+You may not be aware that WordPress has an accessibility mode for inserting widgets.
 This lets you add widgets to your sidebar by clicking links instead.

-In this article, we will show you how to easily enable accessibility mode and add WordPress widgets without having to use drag and drop.
+In this article, we will show you how to easily enable accessibility mode and add WordPress widgets without using drag and drop.

 How to Add WordPress Widgets in Accessibility Mode